Technology You Want to Know in PCB Cross Section Analysis

 Types of PCB Cross-Section Testing Analysis

-In this section, we will discuss the basics of PCB cross-section/micro-section analysis.
+This section will discuss the basics of PCB cross-section/micro-section analysis.
 To perform a successful cross-section analysis, the PCB needs to be micro-sectioned.
 In other words, we must extract a piece of the PCB.

 In the case of a failure, we need to identify and isolate the defect region to a section that is as narrow as possible.

-We can do this using the PCB’s schematics and a host of other tests such as thermal imaging.
+We can do this using the PCB’s schematics and other tests, such as thermal imaging.
 Once we identify the region, we cut or section it off from the rest of the PCB.
-In conclusion, this is what we refer to as the PCB core cross-section.

 PCB Core Cross-Section

-After we mount the PCB core cross-section, we gradually grind it down until we meet the desired plane of interest.
-We perform this task with silicon carbide paper, colloidal silica, and aluminum powder.
+After we mount the PCB core cross-section, we grind it until we meet the desired plane of interest.

 Cross Section Heavy Copper PCB

-You can commonly find heavy copper and extreme copper PCBs in the industrial sector or heavy-duty equipment operating in very harsh environments.
-Heavy copper PCBs have quite a few advantages.
-They include enhanced resistance to thermal strains, reduced risk of circuit failure, and increased current carrying capacity.
+Heavy copper PCBs have several advantages.
+These include enhanced resistance to thermal strains, reduced risk of circuit failure, and increased current carrying capacity.

 Multilayer PCB Cross-Section Via Connect

-Solder Joint Cross Section Analysis
+Solder Joint Crossmultilayernalysis

 Solder joints may be prone to fault too.
 For instance, you may encounter open joints, solder skips, and hidden component damage.
-And this may be due to the solder hardening prematurely during the soldering process.

-Micro-sectioning through a solder joint can help us extract vital information about any solder defects.
 Thus, we can essentially use cross-sectioning to detect any faults from the soldering process.
 Furthermore, we can assess the thickness of the soldering and observe any other inter-metallic compounds.

 PCB Cross-Section Equipment